ANNIEsoft/ToolAnalysis/configfiles/CC_MC_RECO_ntuple/MuonFitterREADME.md

 3. Fit_data.py

-WARNING: some of these scripts rely on a python package called "torch" which is not available in any ANNIE containers.
-Running these scripts must be done outside of the containers for the time being until a fix is completed.
-ALSO: please update any paths such that all files and models are available.
+Please update any paths such that all files and models are available or copy all model files to configfiles/MuonFitter/RNNFit directory.
+All model files are currently located at /pnfs/annie/persistent/simulations/models/MuonFitter/

 To run the Tool: